carlos-montiers/enhancedbatch/docs/behaviors/debug.md

 ---

-EnhancedBatch helps to find errors printing automatically the name of the batch file and line number when an error occurs.
+Enhanced Batch helps to find errors printing automatically the name of the batch file and line number when an error occurs.

 See the extensions `@batchfile` and `@batchline`.